youfoundron/react-redux-connect-helpers/README.md

 // 6.
 And then connect property 'onClick' as a bound action creator toggleMenuActiveState const onClickPropConnector = connectAction('toggleMenuActiveState', 'onClick')

 // 7.
-Finally, we can compose, and connect our component const ToggleMenuButton = compose( textPropConnector activePropConnector,
+Finally, we can connect our component with all the desired props const ToggleMenuButton = compose( textPropConnector activePropConnector,